lucienlazar/plsql-application-locking/README.md

 # Demo

 You can download and check the <a href="https://github.com/lucienlazar/plsql-application-locking/blob/main/demo.sql">demo.sql</a> script that contains examples of using the framework and handle different flows.
+The demo contains all the flows of using the PL/SQL Application Locking framework with different scenarios for acquire locks, release locks and release orphan locks.
 The <a href="https://github.com/lucienlazar/plsql-application-locking/wiki/demo">demo page</a> in wiki contains more technical details about the flows in the testing scenarios.

+### Acquire Locks

+We start two process runs and set different application locks on two tables for these two processes.
+Only one process can set a write exclusive application lock on a table at a time to write in it and two parallel processes can set shared application locks on the same table at the same time to read from it.

+### Release Locks

+We complete the two process runs and release the application locks for one of these two processes.
+The first process completes successfully and releases its locks, while the second process fails and does not release its locks, leaving behind an orphan lock in the system.

+### Release Orphan Locks

+We start a third process that needs to use a table which remained locked by another completed process and see how it releases that orphan lock.
+After failing to acquire a lock on the table already locked, the third process checks the locks on that resource, confirms that there is an orphan lock and releases it.
+After the orphan lock is released, the third process will be able to acquire the lock on the table.

 # License

 You can download and integrate free the plsql-application-locking framework in your PL/SQL code and in your application.

-# Need a Consultant?

-Contact me on my website https://www.lucianlazar.com/ and I can provide custom and complex implementations of PL/SQL Application Locking with advanced features like:
+# Extended Functionality

+For a custom implementation with high concurency that needs high performance and stability we can extend its functionality with advanced features like:

-* extended acquire lock procedure with serializing access to resources, handling concurrency issues, adding retry modes and exception handling
+* extended acquire lock mechanism with serializing access to resources, retry modes and exception handling
-* new change lock procedure that allows upgrading or downgrading a lock
+* upgrade and downgrade lock mechanism
-* extended release orphan locks procedure with exception handling, performance tweaks and more possible release conditions
+* extended release orphan locks mechanism with exception handling, performance tweaks and more possible release conditions
-* new release all orphan locks procedure included in clean-up process ran in case of database recovery.
+* release all orphan locks mechanism included in a clean-up process ran in case of database recovery.

+Contact me on my website https://www.lucianlazar.com/ and we can collaborate to tailor the framework to your specific needs.